Hospital porters move patients and goods around a hospital.

 With experience, you could progress to team leader or supervisor.
 You may need to have, or be working towards, qualifications in supervision and management.

-Experience of working with patients as a porter could be useful if you want to move into an area like the ambulance service, healthcare assistant work, or nursing.
+You could also move into a related role like the ambulance service, healthcare assistant work, or nursing.

 You may be interested in: